 Once the incision has been made I will lift the breast and muscle and place the implant in the space created.
 The implant will be inserted, and the incision will be closed in multiple layers.

 The surgery usually takes one to two hours to complete.

 Implants can be placed behind the breast or behind the muscle or a combination of both (dual plane technique).

-Placing the implant completely behind the muscle makes the implant sit higher and tends to result in an unnatural appearance for three weeks post surgery.
-They settle to the right position after three weeks.
+Placing the implant completely behind the muscle makes the implant sit higher and tends to result in an unnatural appearance for three weeks post-surgery.
+They settle into the right position after three weeks.
 But this option has a very low incidence of capsular contracture, and the implant edges are not visible.

 A combination technique (dual plane) allows the vast majority of the implant to be placed behind the muscle, reducing the chances of the capsular contracture, but the lower edge muscle is divided so that the implant does not appear to be higher and the breast has a more natural appearance.
 This is the technique I have used for many years, and it has resulted in the best outcomes.

 In rare instances, bleeding follows surgery and may cause swelling and pain.
 To control persistent bleeding, surgery might be needed to manage the bleeding and remove the build-up of blood.

 If an infection occurs around the implant, which is very rare, the implant might be removed for several months until the infection goes away.
 A new implant can be reinserted afterwards.
 An infection can occur at any time, but is often noticed within a week after surgery.